 Step 2: The Angles and The Houses

-This places the twelve signs into your own chart and allows you to personalize what you have just learnt about the zodiac signs.
-Thus the signs on the cusps of the angles of the chart, or Cross of Matter, give you an understanding of how you are seen by others and what you expect from a partner, as well as your concept of house and home and what you seek from work or a profession.
+This Studyshop places the twelve signs of the zodiac into your own chart and allows you to personalize what you have just learnt about the zodiac signs.
+Thus the signs on the cusps of the angles of the chart, or Cross of Matter, give you an understanding of how you are seen by others and what you expect from a partner, as well as your concept of house and home and your status in the world, what you seek from work or a profession.
 The signs on the other eight houses allow you to understand how and why you use different approaches to different areas of your life.
 This Studyshop is now available but even if you do not want any of our Studyshops, this is still the next topic that you need to learn.

 Step 3: The Planets and The Luminaries

 These are placed into the zodiac inside houses.
-That is why you need firstly to learn how to read the information without planets before you rush ahead and add this next component to your astrology.
+That is why you first need to learn how to read the information without planets before you rush ahead and add this next component to your astrology.
 The planets and the luminaries teach you about your pathway in life, what you need emotionally to feel safe, how you think, how you network and relate to other people, what motivates you, how you learn, how you take responsibility, how you define yourself as different from other people, where you need to have clear boundaries and integrity in your life and how you undergo change.
-Do not rush into the planets.
+Avoid rushing into the planets.
 When we teach students in a classroom they study astrology for SIX MONTHS before they get to play with a planet.
 Remember - slow is better than fast!
-You can get this information if you wish from our set of lectures - 32 hours of audio - from our Planet and Aspect Kit.
+You can get this information from the Planetary Kits we advertise on our website.

 Step 4: Aspecting, Simple Aspect Planetary Patterns and Grand Aspect Patterns